DanyGames2014/nyawiki/content/StationAPI/Localization/Language File.md

->[!warning] This page applies to a recent commit of StationAPI which will be part of StationAPI Alpha 2

 Language File (mostly called "lang file") is a file usually fitted with the .lang extension which stores translation strings for items, blocks, dimensions etc.
 It follows a pretty simple format of one translation per line in the following format `Translation Key=Localized Name`
 ## Translation Key